 Some animals help keep the other animals in check.
 Particular dog breeds, for example, are excellent cattle herders.
 They also help protect your property and keep trespassers away.
 Perhaps, most importantly for some people, is that these animals are great companions.

-Remember when your mom told you can’t leave the table and watch TV if you don’t finish your vegetables?
+Remember when your mom scolded you about not finishing your food?
+She probably told you that you can’t leave the table and watch TV if you don’t finish your vegetables.
 In homesteading, you just don’t eat your greens, you grow them.

-The best thing about growing your own fruits, vegetables and herbs is that you know what you’re putting inside your body when you eat the produce.
-If you don’t use pesticides and other chemicals on your garden, you don’t get any of their harmful residues when you consume them.
+The best thing about growing your own fruits, vegetables, and herbs is that you know what you’re putting inside your body when you eat the produce.
+If you don’t use pesticides and other chemicals in your garden, you don’t get any of their harmful residues when you consume them.
 You can also earn from selling your produce.

 Cooking From Scratch